-Some sites are still showing AdSense ads a year on, so Google AdSense might not be doing as much as they could to catch the AdSense click fraudsters, but for me a 50% chance my Google AdSense account could be banned within 6 months is way too much of a risk for a program that’s made me way over $300,000 since I joined the program in 2002.
+Some sites are still showing AdSense ads a year on, so Google AdSense might not be doing as much as they could to monitor and catch the AdSense click fraudsters, but for me a 50% chance my Google AdSense account could be banned within 6 months is way too much of a risk for a program that’s made me way over $300,000 since I joined the program in 2002.

 AdSense earnings alone has paid the mortgage off our home (we live in the UK with extortionate property prices), paid for all the cars I’ve ever owned and will likely pay towards my retirement (won’t retire for another 20 years).

 I’d be a fool to risk my AdSense account by defrauding Google AdSense!!!

 If AdSense earnings like you see in the Google AdSense revenue screenshot below is your long term goal, DO NOT cheat AdSense, work on adding to you AdSense earnings by increasing your AdSense CTR for example.
 Look into the newer mobile responsive AdSense ad units, they are designed for both desktop and mobile devices (better user experience).

 If you use fraudulent methods to increase ad revenue Google AdSense will ban your account.

 I make my AdSense money legally, I use the AdSense Ready WordPress theme I develop which includes support for the new responsive mobile AdSense ad units.

 You’ll note from the image above I’m a UK AdSense account holder which is why I’m paid in pound sterling (£s) not US dollars ($s).